Anemia in Pregnancy

 Iron deficiency is the most common cause of anemia in pregnancy.

 Folate-deficiency anemia.
-Folate, also called folic acid, is a type of B vitamin.
-The body needs folate to produce new cells, including healthy red blood cells.
+Folate is the vitamin found naturally in certain foods like green leafy vegetables A type of B vitamin, the body needs folate to produce new cells, including healthy red blood cells.

 During pregnancy, women need extra folate.
 But sometimes they don't get enough from their diet.
 When that happens, the body can't make enough normal red blood cells to transport oxygen to tissues throughout the body.
 Man made supplements of folate are called folic acid.

 Folate deficiency can directly contribute to certain types of birth defects, such as neural tube abnormalities (spina bifida) and low birth weight.

 Vitamin B12 deficiency.
 The body needs vitamin B12 to form healthy red blood cells.
 When a pregnant woman doesn't get enough vitamin B12 from her diet, her body can't produce enough healthy red blood cells.
 Women who don't eat meat, poultry, dairy products, and eggs have a greater risk of developing vitamin B12 deficiency, which may contribute to birth defects, such as neural tube abnormalities, and could lead to preterm labor.

 Blood loss during and after delivery can also cause anemia.